usdaud/algotradinglib.github.io/en/pedia/v/velocity_indicators.md

 This indicator is straightforward and helps in identifying shifts in market sentiment.
 It is commonly plotted as an oscillator around a zero line, with values above zero indicating upward momentum and values below zero indicating downward momentum.

 ### Average True Range (ATR)
-The Average True Range (ATR) is not a velocity indicator per se, but it measures market volatility, which can be associated with price velocity.
+The [Average True Range](../a/average_true_range_(atr).md) (ATR) is not a velocity indicator per se, but it measures market volatility, which can be associated with price velocity.
 ATR is calculated as the moving average of the True Range, which considers the high, low, and closing prices of an asset:
 ```
 True Range = max[(High - Low), abs(High - Previous Close), abs(Low - Previous Close)]
 ATR = Moving Average of True Range